 Poe gave Ryan a quick glare.
 "That would be the one."

-When he was finished bathing and was brushing his teeth, a boy from a room down smirked at him.
+When Ryan was finished bathing and brushing his teeth, a boy from a room down smirked at him.
 "Get some last night?"

 "Don't I always?"
-Ryan asked.
+Ryan asked after spitting the foam into a sink.
 "And before you ask, yes, she was blonde.
 Yes, she was hot.
 And, no, I don't plan on seeing her any time soon."

 The other boy hollered and held his hand up for a high five that never came.

-If one were to exit Forbes and walk north, the first street her or she would reach would be Gregory.
-If that person were then to turn east and follow Gregory to the end, past Second through Sixth streets, the Main library, the Undergrad library, another few blocks on the Urbana side of campus, he or she would be at the corner of Gregory and Dorner, which is where the CRCE recreation center was, as well as Allen Hall.
-Allen Hall, as most students of the University of Illinois could tell you, is the dorm for hippies, artists, theater and band geeks, and just creative people in general.
-Living on the second floor of Allen Hall, in the forgotten corridor that the RA's room looks down, just next door to Poe's new friend Perri, lived Callista Schlesinger and Zoey Patterson.
+If one exited Forbes, or any of the six-pack dorms, and walked north, the first street one would reach would be Gregory.
+If that person were then to turn east and follow Gregory to the end, past Second through Sixth streets, the Main library, the Undergrad library, another few blocks on the Urbana side of campus, he or she would be at the corner of Gregory and Dorner, where the CRCE recreation center was, as well as Allen Hall.
+Allen Hall, as most students of the University of Illinois would tell you, is the dorm for hippies, artists, theater and band geeks, and just creative people in general.
+Living on the second floor of Allen Hall, in the forgotten corridor that the RA's room looked down, just next door to Poe's new friend Perri, lived Callista Schlesinger and Zoey Patterson.
 They, much like Ryan, were first year students that had attended Fremd High School.
-However, unlike Ryan, they didn't live in Inverness, but rather in Palatine.
+However, unlike Ryan, they hadn't live in Inverness, but rather in Palatine.

 At 11:05 AM that Saturday morning, Callie and Zoey were crawling out of bed after a night at Illinites, playing video games, seeing a hypnotist, dancing in a silent disco, and performing karaoke with a few other girls from their forgotten corridor.
 Unlike most of the other former Fremd students, they were not fans of massive amounts of alcohol and getting wasted every opportunity.
 There was a knock at their door.

 "Hello?"
 Zoey asked opening the door and flipping a massive amount of her curls out of her face, if only for a moment.
-She looked exhausted, after having stayed up until the sun began to peak up reading one of Callie's many books.
+She was quite peppy considering she had stayed up until the sun began to peak up reading one of Callie's many books.

 "Hey," Perri was standing in front of her.
-She looked a little sick.
+She looked a little pale.
 "Could I ask a favor of you?
-I would ask Amy, but she's out of town."
+I would ask Cindy, but she's off with Ted."

 "What's your request?"
 Zoey asked.

-"I just woke up, and unlike you two, I need half an hour to beautify myself," Perri said running a hairbrush through her straight brown hair.
-"But this guy I really like is coming in, like, one minute, and I need someone to meet him downstairs so he doesn't think I'm ditching him."
+"I just woke up, and unlike you two, I need time to beautify myself," Perri said running a hairbrush through her straight brown hair.
+"But this guy I really like is coming in, like, five minutes, and I need someone to meet him downstairs so he doesn't think I'm ditching him."